 On the weekend of June 18-19, the Walgreens pharmacy on Gilman Street closed with no advance warning due to a staffing shortage, according to a spokesperson.
 As a result, no Walgreens pharmacies were open that weekend for customers seeking to pick up prescriptions.
 The Gilman store is the only Berkeley Walgreens with weekend hours.

 In February, the drug store chain closed the pharmacy at 2310 Telegraph Ave.
-The Walgreens at 2190 Shattuck Ave. has not had a pharmacy for four years; the pharmacy at 2801 Adeline St. is closed weekends.
+The Walgreens pharmacy at 2190 Shattuck Ave. is closed on weekends; the pharmacy of the 2801 Adeline store is closed Sundays.

 The spokesperson directed customers to the Walgreens store locator on its website, which is updated throughout the day, and its app.
 She said customers with questions about their meds can also talk to a Walgreens pharmacist 24/7 using the Pharmacist Video Chat feature on the website and app.